ibm-apiconnect/test-and-monitor/README.md

 This is where you'll find documentation for IBM API Connect Test and Monitor on cloud, as well as links to our community and blog.
 It's also where you can log on or, if you don't have a subscription yet, where you can sign up.

-The code behind the Developer Hub is held in this repository, at https://github.com/ibm-apiconnect/test-and-monitor.
+The code behind the Developer Hub is held in this GitHub repository, at https://github.com/ibm-apiconnect/test-and-monitor.

 ## Desktop Application Releases

 The Desktop Application is a native application that allows you to perform many of the operations provided by the HTTP Client that's part of the cloud offering.
 Currently supported platforms are Linux, MacOS, and Windows.

 The different releases of the Desktop Application are held in this GitHub repository, at https://github.com/ibm-apiconnect/test-and-monitor/releases.
-The images held per release are as follows :
+The images held for each release are :

 - Linux: `apic-test-and-monitor.AppImage`
 - MacOS: `apic-test-and-monitor.dmg`